PLATINCOIN (PLC) Market Cap Hits $600.19 Thousand

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-PLC is a coin.
+PLATINCOIN (CRYPTO:PLC) is a coin.
 PLATINCOIN’s total supply is 745,030,546 coins and its circulating supply is 5,001,073 coins.
 PLATINCOIN’s official Twitter account is @plc_coin and its Facebook page is accessible here.
-PLATINCOIN’s official website is platincoin.com.
+The official website for PLATINCOIN is platincoin.com.

-It is usually not currently possible to buy alternative cryptocurrencies such as PLATINCOIN directly using U.S. dollars.
-Investors seeking to trade PLATINCOIN should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+It is usually not currently possible to buy alternative cryptocurrencies such as PLATINCOIN directly using US dollars.
+Investors seeking to trade PLATINCOIN should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy PLATINCOIN using one of the aforementioned exchanges.

 Receive News & Updates for PLATINCOIN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PLATINCOIN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.